-The new, multi-purpose stadium will be built on a vacant parcel of land in Worcester’s Canal District and accommodate nearly 10,000 fans when it officially opens in time for the 2021 baseball season.
-Gilbane-Hunt, a joint venture, was selected as the builder of choice for this project in no small part due to their combined experience building Triple-A and Major League ballparks throughout the country, including Boston’s iconic Fenway Park.
+The new multipurpose stadium is built on a vacant parcel of land in Worcester’s Canal District and accommodates nearly 10,000 fans.
+Joint venture Gilbane-Hunt was selected as the builder for this project due to their combined experience building Triple-A and Major League ballparks throughout the country, including Boston’s iconic Fenway Park.